WorldHealthOrganization/app/docs/MULTIREPO.md

 ## Proposed solution
 We will have 2 repositories set up: App and Overlay.

-The App repository will contain everything to build the app on a developers machine.
+The App repository will contain everything to build the app on a developer's machine.
 The App repository will contain an empty theme directory.
 When looking for an The Overlay repository will contain:
   - A submodule, which is the App repository